-Sustainability risks are relevant as both standalone risks, as well as cross- cutting risks which can manifest through many other risk types such as financial and business risks.
-The increasing importance given to sustainability risks considerations by both businesses and consumers means that the occurrence of a sustainability risk may result in significant reputational damage to affected businesses.
+Sustainability risks are relevant as both standalone risks, as well as cross-cutting risks which can manifest through many other risk types such as financial and business risks.
+The increasing importance given to sustainability considerations by both businesses and consumers means that the occurrence of a sustainability risk may result in significant reputational damage to affected businesses.
 The occurrence of a sustainability risk may also give rise to enforcement risk by governments and regulators, as well as litigation risk.
 The occurrence of such risks, could in turn, cause an actual or potential material negative impact on the value of an investor's investment.
-Please see Section C below for further information.